-Our business and financial results may be adversely affected by the effects of inflation
+Our business and financial results may be adversely affected by the effects of sustained inflation and increased interest rates.

 Inflation has the potential to adversely affect our liquidity, business, financial condition and results of operations by increasing our overall cost structure, particularly if we are unable to achieve commensurate increases in the prices we charge our customers.
-The existence of inflation in the economy has resulted in, and may continue to result in, higher interest rates and capital costs, shipping costs, supply shortages, increased costs of labor, weakening exchange rates and other similar effects.
-As a result of inflation, we have experienced and may continue to experience, cost increases.
+The existence of sustained inflation in the economy has resulted in, and may continue to result in, higher interest rates and capital costs, increased shipping costs, supply shortages, increased costs of labor, weakening exchange rates and other similar effects.
+As interest rates rise to address inflation or otherwise, we may experience further increases in capital and other costs.
+Further, changes in monetary or other policies here and abroad to combat inflation may lead to an economic downturn in some of our markets.
 Although we may take measures to mitigate the impact of this inflation, if these measures are not effective, our business, financial condition, results of operations and liquidity could be materially adversely affected.
 Even if such measures are effective, the benefits of such measures may not be realized until after the costs of inflation have been incurred.

-We sell our products and services to a limited number of OEM customers, many of which are also its competitors, and a reduction in or loss of business of one or more of these customers may materially reduce our sales.
+We sell our products and services to a limited number of OEM customers, many of which are also our competitors, and a reduction in or loss of business of one or more of these customers may materially reduce our sales.